edmond-ym/button-request-mobile-app/README.md

 ## Link to Button Request Panel
 [https://github.com/edmond-ym/button-request-panel](https://github.com/edmond-ym/button-request-panel)

-## Contributing
-Contributions are welcome!
-Please read the contributing guidelines for more details.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contact
 If you have any questions or feedback, please reach out at edmond@inchoatae.com.